 During the Reporting Period, the Group was not aware of any non-compliance with the relevant laws and regulations that has a significant impact on the Group relating to air and greenhouse gas ("GHG") emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
-The relevant laws and regulations include, but are not limited to, the Atmospheric Pollution Prevention and Control Law of the People's Republic of China, the Environmental Protection Law of the People's Republic of China, the Water Pollution Prevention and Control Law of the People's Republic of China and the Solid Waste Environmental Pollution Prevention and Control Law of the People's Republic of China.
+The relevant laws and regulations include, but are not limited to, the Atmospheric Pollution Prevention and Control Law of the People's Republic of China, the Environmental Protection Law of the People's Republic of China and the Solid Waste Environmental Pollution Prevention and Control Law of the People's Republic of China.